Table of Contents

 Advanced Tuning: Migration Parameters

-Migration Parameters - project-level parameters that control parallelism, batching, error handling, and resource usage (accessible in the GUI Settings sidebar while the project is Stopped).
+Migration Parameters — project-level parameters that control parallelism, batching, error handling, and resource usage (accessible in the GUI Settings sidebar when the project is in the Stopped state).
 Key parameters include:

 ID Parameter Default Value Purpose / Technical Description